mailgun/documentation/source/user_manual.rst

 .. note::
     The V3 Validations API has been deprecated in favor of V4

+.. note:: Our Email Validation service has been renamed to Email Verification service.
+While the names are different, nothing within our codebase has changed to cause a disruption in service.

-Mailgun's email validation service is intended for validating email addresses submitted through forms like newsletters, online registrations, and shopping carts.
+Mailgun's email verification service is intended for validating email addresses submitted through forms like newsletters, online registrations, and shopping carts.

 Maintaining a list of valid and deliverable email addresses is important in order to reduce the ratio of bounce back emails and prevent negative impacts to your reputation as a sender.

-Validate a single email address.
+Verify a single email address.

 .. include:: samples/get-validate.rst